 Kreg never said anything negative about my work.
 Usually, if he said anything at all, it was complimentary.
 In that way, he was a good leader.
 Despite our differences, I regarded Kreg as a skilled deck builder.
 He taught me clever tricks I would use on many future deck jobs.
 My building style was not the same as Kreg's, but his methods for securing the ledger, building the frame, and laying decking were worth repeating.

 After leaving Kreg's job site, I drove to the library to check newspaper ads.
 I checked the AUSTIN AMERICAN STATESMAN first, hoping for the best, but there was nothing, so I checked the ads in the Washington Post again.
 There were plenty!
-The newspapers could not be checked-out from the library, so I jotted down the details of about ten ads.
+You couldn't take the newspapers from the library, so I jotted down the details of about ten ads.
 When I got home, I called the first ad on my list: NORTHERN VIRGINIA - CARPENTERS WANTED - $13/HOUR - CALL 703-XXX-XXXX.